-- 8.40.
-The Channel Panel is a sub-group of the LSAB established under section 36 of the Counter-Terrorism and Security Act 2015, which sets out the duty on local authorities and partners of local panels to provide support for people vulnerable to being drawn into terrorism. - 8.41.
+- 1.1.
+The Channel Panel is a sub-group of the LSAB established under section 36 of the Counter-Terrorism and Security Act 2015, which sets out the duty on local authorities and partners of local panels to provide support for people vulnerable to being drawn into terrorism. - 1.2.
 The Channel Panel brings together a range of multi-agency partners to collectively assess the risk in individual cases and decide whether a support package is needed.
-The group may include statutory and non-statutory partners, as well as lead safeguarding professionals who have signed up to an information sharing protocol and attend monthly panel meetings. - 8.42.
+The group may include statutory and non-statutory partners, as well as lead safeguarding professionals who have signed up to an information sharing protocol and attend monthly panel meetings. - 1.3.
 The Channel Panel is chaired by a Council senior manager in Adult Safeguarding.
-Other Panel Members include representatives from Adults and Children's Social Care, Education, Probation, Youth Justice Service, Colleges and University, Health and Police. - 8.43.
-Full details of the LSAB can be found on its website: Local Safeguarding Adults Board (LSAB) (cheshirewestandchester.gov.uk).
+Other Panel Members include representatives from Adults and Children's Social Care, Education, Probation, Youth Justice Service, Colleges and University, Health and Police. - 1.4.
+Full details of the LSAB can be found on its website: Local Safeguarding Adults Board (LSAB) | Cheshire West and Chester Council